Saltyfunnel/hypr/README.md

 Look, I Get It — You’re Here For The Trash Fire

 Welcome, brave soul.
-What you’ve stumbled across isn’t a polished setup — it’s a chaotic shrine to trial and error, built by someone who thought “configuring a window manager” meant “copying random snippets from Reddit and praying.”
+What you’ve found here isn’t a slick, optimized setup.
+It’s a shrine to mediocrity, a digital junk drawer of copy-pasted configs and desperate trial-and-error sessions.

-These are my Hyprland dotfiles — a collection of half-baked ideas, broken scripts, and settings I barely understand.
-This repo is living proof that with enough caffeine and stubbornness, you too can produce something that almost works.
+These are my Hyprland dotfiles — a fragile web of scripts, colours, and ideas I only half understand.
+Somehow, against all logic, it mostly works.

-If you came looking for elegance or logic, stop now.
-This is duct tape, desperation, and misplaced confidence all the way down.

 🛠️ The Stack (A.K.A.
 Everyone Else’s Hard Work)

-I didn’t build this setup so much as I assembled it, like a raccoon rummaging through /r/unixporn.
+Let’s be honest: I didn’t build this.
+I assembled it — like IKEA furniture without the instructions or the little hex key.

-Hyprland: The crown jewel.
-Too beautiful for the mess I’ve made around it.

-pywal16: Automatically picks colours based on my wallpaper, which is great because I have the design taste of a potato.
+Hyprland: The only reason I haven’t gone back to GNOME yet.

+pywal16: The hero of the story.
+Chooses my colours because I absolutely shouldn’t be trusted to.

-Waybar: I moved the clock once, felt accomplished, and never touched it again.
-Sometimes it vanishes out of spite.
+Waybar: I once changed the font and called it “custom.”
+Sometimes it just disappears like it saw something it shouldn’t have.

-Tofi: Supposed to be a slick app launcher.
-Doesn’t even open in a terminal.
-Useless but pretty — just like me.
+Tofi: Sleek, modern, and utterly uncooperative.
+Won’t open in a terminal, won’t behave, just sits there mocking me.

-The Install Script: A Frankenstein’s monster of shell commands that somehow works.
-Occasionally.
+The Install Script: A chaotic spell written in bash.
+May summon either beauty or destruction.
 ⚠️ Installation (Proceed If You Hate Yourself)

 Let’s be clear: you’re about to execute a random script written by a guy who once broke his desktop changing a font.